 This is the tweet in question.

 Just because you are paying off debt doesn’t mean you shouldn’t be allowed to live!
 Cutting yourself off from friends and family and not enjoying yourself is only going to make the whole debt clear off process more miserable and you are less likely to succeed.
 It’s hard enough as it is.
 It really isn’t sustainable living in the way he promotes!
-As long as you are budgeting for these types of expenses, and not relying on them, then I (and the vast majority of other finance bloggers) would rather you budgeted the occasional treat, rather than scrimped and saved every penny and were miserable.
-You can also use things such as O2 Priority or Meerkat Meals and Movies to save extra money and reduce the costs, but even if you are going out for a special occasion and no discounts are available, I’d rather you did that than made yourself more miserable.
-Debt and mental health are closely linked as it is.
+In my opinion (and I am not a qualified debt or financial advisor) as long as you are budgeting for these types of expenses, and not relying on them, then I (and the vast majority of other finance bloggers) would rather you budgeted the occasional treat, rather than scrimped and saved every penny and were miserable.
+You can also use things such as O2 Priority or Meerkat Meals and Movies to save extra money and reduce the costs, but even if you are going out (and not even necessarily for a special occasion) and no discounts are available, I’d rather you did that than made yourself more miserable.
+Debt and mental health are closely linked as it is and whilst yes, not spending a penny will be the quickest way of clearning off any debt, it does not take into consideration the impact on your mental health and focus about clearing your debts.

 I’ve written before about how the shame of debt leads people to not talk about their problems and to not seek help.
 Part of why I set up this site is to get the conversations about money going.
 I want people to see that there is no shame in it, after all we all make mistakes, and some people are in debt through no fault of their own.
 This tweet in my opinion falls under the category of debt shaming.
 I believe it could be interpreted as people in debt shouldn’t be allowed to live or enjoy themselves.
 It’s just not a healthy or helpful approach.